-The Age of Heroes refers to an early play testing period in Realm of Strife’s development ranging from 2008 to 2011, so named due to the early stat of Charcter Stats and Hit Points that made player characters from that era immensiely overpowered in comparison to modern Realm of Strife characters.
+The Age of Heroes refers to an early play testing period in Realm of Strife’s development ranging from 2008 to 2011, so named due to the early state of Character Stats and Hit Points that made player characters from that era immensely overpowered in comparison to modern Realm of Strife characters.
 There were three major campaigns during the Age of Heroes, all of which took place on the Continent of Gant.

 The Cult of Cerabus